flutter/website/src/development/packages-and-plugins/developing-packages.md

 ### Step 1: Create the package

-To create a Flutter package, use the `--template=package` flag with `flutter create`:
+To create a starter Flutter package, use the `--template=package` flag with `flutter create`:

 ```terminal
 $ flutter create --template=package hello